Blog by Railsware

 Set up a clear goal

 Before any meeting or call, ask yourself, what is your main message?
 What should your colleagues or clients know about it?
+Think about it – you’re getting ready, setting up your Softphone, collecting your notes, and you can easily get sidetracked waiting for everyone to join.
 Sometimes we can talk too much about unrelated topics, or go too deep into unnecessary details, wasting our time and losing perspective.
 This is why you should:

 Have a plan